kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/29-async-await-middleware.md

 ```
 app.get('/hello', asyncHandler( (req, res, next) => {
   // Some code here.
-Any error will be catch and pass to expressjs
+Any error will be caught (catch) and pass to Expressjs
 }) );
 ```